 In a true spirit of collaboration, the companies use each other’s resources and expertise to develop concepts and solve problems.
 The partnership expects to release road-ready autonomous cars by 2021.

 BMW is among the first comers to the self-driving car arena.
 They have been testing self-driving cars, along with Ford, since 2011.
-The company has already developed a driver assistance program for many of their cars, which helps the driver park and drive, called ConnectedDrive.
+The company has already developed a driver assistance program for many of their vehicles, which helps the driver park and drive, called ConnectedDrive.

 Tesla plans on a release of their first fully-driverless car in 2020.
 Teslas ‘S’ model already has semi-autonomous functionality.
 It uses machine learning and ‘deep learning’ algorithms to assess road conditions, compute lane changes, and see obstacles.